-In a motor vehicle accident in South Carolina and other states, a concussion can happen when the driver or a passenger suffers a blow to the head but can also happen from the force of a car having to stop or start quickly.
+In a car crash in Greenville, a concussion can happen when the driver or a passenger suffers a blow to the head but can also happen from the force of a car having to stop or start quickly.

 Some of the symptoms of post-concussion syndrome, which can last for as long as a year or more after a car accident, include:

 - Headaches: This is one of the most common symptoms and can generally be treated with Tylenol.
 If you are prone to migraines, your migraines may be worse.

 - Memory loss: You may have trouble remembering new information, have trouble concentrating or have feelings of confusion.